Memoirs of Hecate County: Censorship

 The book was published by Doubleday in March 1946, and about 60,000 copies were sold.
 In July, the New York Society for the Suppression of Vice lodged a complaint, and 130 copies were seized from four bookstores owned by Doubleday and from the New York Public Library.
 The book received a $1,000 fine.
 The ban was challenged by the publisher but in 1947 was upheld 2–1 by the New York Court of Appeals, the state's highest court, with a dissent by Nathan D. Perlman.

 The case went to the U.S. Supreme Court in 1948, which upheld the decision 4–4, with Felix Frankfurter not participating.
 The book was no longer sold in the United States but was published in the United Kingdom by W. H. Allen in June 1951, going through six impressions in just two years.

 The book was also banned in Australia.

 Throughout the 1950s there was intense public debate about the censorship of literary works, and in 1958 the publication of Lolita (by Wilson's friend Vladimir Nabokov) demonstrated the extent to which public attitudes had relaxed.
 In June 1959, Memoirs of Hecate County was republished in New York by Octagon and L. C. Page.
 This revised edition appeared in the United Kingdom in March 1960, published by Panther.

-Memoirs of Hecate County was deemed obscene due to a single one of the short stories and not the entire book.
-The culprit was "The Princess with the Golden Hair".
+Memoirs of Hecate County was deemed obscene due to a single one of the short stories, "The Princess with the Golden Hair", and not the entire book.